 Video 1: The fission yeast Schizosaccharomyces pombe undergoing nuclear division, with the nuclear envelope labelled in cyan (Les1-mNeonGreen) and microtubules in inverted grayscale (mCherry-Atb2).
 Scale bar = 5 µm.

-Figure 1: Schematic illustrating our approach to studying nuclear organisation and its evolutionary origins, using comparative genomics, phylogenetics and comparative cell biology.
-Scale bar (upper) = 2 µm; scale bar (lower) = 1 µm.
+Figure 1: Schematic illustrating our approach to studying nuclear organisation and its evolutionary origins, using comparative genomics, quantitative cell biology, and experimental evolution.
+Scale bars = 2 μm (left), 100 nm (right).

 The Dey group studies the evolutionary origins of nuclear organisation and architecture, with a particular interest in nuclear remodelling through the cell cycle.